User Identity

 3. The user exists in the Moveworks Roster, but is not enabled for bot access.
 Usually the bot indicates this scenario as such, rather than sending a generic error message.

 A: This usually means the user exists in the roster, but similar to the above, their ticketing system ID or IDAM system ID is not mapped.
-Therefore the Copilot cannot take action on behalf of the user, because it is unable to understand who the user is in these systems.
+Therefore, action cannot be taken on behalf of the user, because it is unable to understand who the user is in these systems.